Gopal-G0/Gopal-G0/README.md

 - JavaScript(DOM)
 - Data Structures & Algorithms

-📫 How to reach me : heyitsmegopal@gmail.com
+📫 Please reach me at : heyitsmegopal@gmail.com

 <!--
 **Gopal-G0/Gopal-G0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.